John Coate: Impact

 Coate summed up what he learned at The WELL in an essay, "Cyberspace Innkeeping: Building Online Community," that has been cited in various discussions of how to grow and manage audience participation online.
-In this essay, Coate described logging on as using "new tools for an ancient activity" and discussed how members had used the WELL to make business connections, get medical advice, and organize pot-luck parties.
+In this essay, Coate described logging on as using "new tools for an ancient activity" and discussed how members had used the WELL to make business connections, seek medical advice, and organize pot-luck parties.
 For the term "electronic village" to apply, he wrote, "this blending of business and pleasure must be present.
 Because that's what a village is: a place where you go down to the butcher or the blacksmith and transact your business, and at night meet those same neighbors down at the local tavern or the Friday night dance."
 Dennis M. Weiss, professor of philosophy at York College of Pennsylvania, cited Coate's essay in arguing that "small town" was one of the central metaphors for online communities.
 Susan Greenberg, a lecturer at Roehampton University, quoted Coate in discussing how online discourse blends elements of both oral and written communication.
 Social media consultant Vanessa DiMauro described hearing Coate's keynote as one of the highlights of the VIRCOMM Summit of 2013, and said his essay "still serves as an up-to-the-minute guide to online community best practices."

 In a review of Beckerman's book, The Economist magazine called Coate the "godfather of social media."